Rashtriya Sikh Sangat: Assassination of Rulda Singh

 In 2009, Khalistan Liberation Force and Babbar Khalsa, two Khalistani militant organisations assassinated Rulda Singh, the then president of the Rashtriya Sikh Sangat, in Patiala.

 Controversies

 The Akal Takht issued a Hukamnama (order) to the Sikh community in 2004 to not lend support to this organisation as it does not represent Sikh interests.
 The edict stands, even now.

 In 2004, the leader of the Akal Takht declared that the organisation to be "anti-Sikh" and "anti-panthic".
 It forbade all Sikhs from having any association with it.
-The Akal Takht, (the supreme temporal body of the Sikh community worldwide) reiterated the ban again in 2019 and is seen as an attempt by the Rashtriya Swayamsevak Sangh (RSS) to promote Hindutva, to Sikhs and an attempt to assimilate (absorb) Sikhs into Hinduism.
+The Akal Takht, (the supreme temporal body of the Sikh community worldwide) reiterated the ban again in 2019 and sees the organisation as an attempt by the Rashtriya Swayamsevak Sangh (RSS) to promote Hindutva to Sikhs. and an attempt to assimilate (absorb) Sikhs into Hinduism.